Curtis Bean Dall: Life and career

 Dall's short memoir adds little to the history of the New Deal and skips over his relationship with Anna.
 Eleanor Roosevelt's and Anna's correspondence reveals that they loathed Dall, who admitted to be on acerbic terms with Louis Howe and other FDR advisers.
-The subtitle, My Exploited Father-in-Law, refers to Dall's belief that sinister forces, represented in part by Howe, Bernard Baruch, Louis Brandeis, Felix Frankfurter, and Henry Morgenthau, manipulated FDR in the service of the "Godless Dictatorship" of the "One-Money-One-World-Super State".
+The subtitle, My Exploited Father-in-Law, refers to Dall's belief that sinister forces, represented in part by Howe, Bernard Baruch, Louis Brandeis, Felix Frankfurter, and Henry Morgenthau Jr., manipulated FDR in the service of the "Godless Dictatorship" of the "One-Money-One-World-Super State".

 Dall became convinced that an evil global conspiracy, which he traced back to the Illuminati, secretly controlled history for its own enrichment.
 He wrote: "I have depicted the "Goliath," here, and I have fashioned "A Stone for Goliath," as it were...Behold it: the Federal Reserve Board with its shadowy new international counterparts, the Council on Foreign Relations (CFR), Prince Bernhard's farflung Bilderberg Group and lastly their discredited stooge, the self-described United Nations."

-Dall's memoir contains historically interesting details of his conversations with Commander George Earle, who while serving in Istanbul in 1943 attempted to negotiate a separate peace with Germany's Wilhelm Canaris and Franz von Papen; and with Admiral Husband Kimmel, who believed he was deliberately set up by the White House at Pearl Harbor.
+Dall's memoir contains historically interesting details of his conversations with Commander George Howard Earle III, who while serving in Istanbul in 1943 attempted to negotiate a separate peace with Germany's Wilhelm Canaris and Franz von Papen; and with Admiral Husband Kimmel, who believed he was deliberately set up by the White House at Pearl Harbor.

 Dall was the chairman of the board of the Amalgamated Broadcasting System.

 Dall became involved with the "racist Right's ill-fated efforts at forming a third party" in 1960, when the Texas-based Constitution Party put-up retired Marine Corps Brigadier General Merritt B. Curtis for president, and Dall for vice-president.

 In 1968, his name was filed for the New Hampshire primary.
 He was then a member of the Christian Crusade National Advisory Board and Chairman of "Liberty Lobby" Board of Policy.
 In 1971, he was Chairman of the Liberty Lobby.

 He died in Arlington, Virginia in 1991, aged 94.